yogsototh/yblog/content/Scratch/fr/blog/Haskell-Tutorials--a-tutorial.md

 Haskell is very different from node, I wouldn't like to replace all long and precise documentation with short human unprecise concepts.
-I don't want to transform the scientific papers by tweets.
+I don't want to transform scientific papers by tweets.

 But like the scientific community has upgraded with the use of LaTeX, I believe we could find something similar that would make, very clean